ricardomm7/leaflink/docs/sprintA/us008/01.requirements-engineering/Readme.md

 * Implement appropriate logic to determine the vehicles needing check-up based on maintenance/checkup frequency and current kilometers.
 * Ensure that the generated list is accurate and up-to-date.
-* Consider providing notifications or alerts to the Facilities Manager for vehicles approaching or overdue for check-up.
 * Provide user-friendly interface with intuitive navigation and filtering options for easy access to the list of vehicles needing check-up.
+* The system should allow filtering or sorting options for the list based on different criteria, such as vehicle brand or check-up due date.